nickmza/nickmza.github.io/source/_posts/krakend-response.md

 </T24>
 ```

 For each column in the response table there will be an 'enquiryColumn' record and an associated enquiryRecord/column record.
 The association is based on the index.
 So the enquiryColumn at position 0 will describe the column at position 0 in the enquiryRecord.
-For extra fun if the response contains more than one row the values will be separated by a | delimiter.
+For extra fun, if the response contains more than one row the values will be separated by a | delimiter.

-The only option that could achieve all of this were either a Plugin or Lua.
+The only options that could achieve all of this were either a Plugin or Lua.
 I opted for the Lua route.
 Only problem with that was I didn't know Lua...

 # Lua